Utility-based Perturbed Gradient Descent: An Optimizer for Continual Learning: Feature Utility Approximation using Weight utility

 In addition, we can write the utility of the feature $p$ at layer $l$ by dropping the output weights as follows:

 Therefore, we can write the following equality:

 \end{proof}

-This theorem shows the conservation of utility property.
+This theorem shows the property of the conservation of instantaneous utility.
 The sum of utilities of the outgoing weights to a feature equals to the sum of utilities of the incoming weights to the same feature when origin-passing activation functions are used and the off-diagonal elements are dropped.

 This conservation law resembles the one by Tanaka et al.\ (2020).
 Such a conservation law comes from a corresponding symmetry, namely the rescale symmetry (Kunin et al.\ 2020)